 Check for seasoning and add salt and pepper as needed when the pot roast is done.
 Then add the chopped parsley.
 (Use a meat thermometer to make sure the internal temperature of the roast is at least 160 degrees.)

-If after it's done the sauce isn't thick enough, remove the roast and add a flour-and-water mixture (about 3 tbsp. of flour mixed with 3/4 cup of water) to the pan and cook it on the stove top until you get the desired thickness.
+- If after it's done the sauce isn't thick enough, remove the roast and add a flour/water mixture (about 3 tbsp of flour mixed with 3/4 cup of water) to the pan and cook on the stove top until you get the desired thickness.

-You can also add sliced mushrooms to this dish -- just add them in at the time you're cooking the onions.
+- You can also add sliced mushrooms to this dish - just add them in at the time your cooking the onions.